navidJadid/openease_ci-cd_documentation/README.md

 Of course, your priorities when developing should be to get it working first, then you can refactor and further apply the principles.

 Another point to consider is code style (like linting etc.) which should be uniform over the whole project.
-Since this is different for each language, we will touch on the specifics for each language in [Chapter **TODO**]().
+Since this is different for each language, we will touch on in [Chapter 6: Language Specific Stuff](#6-language-specific-stuff).
 Some things, like _PEP-8_-linting are automatically enabled in JetBrains IDEs.

 ### 6. Language Specific Stuff
 - JavaScript: